Asensado/BSCreator/README.md

 ```
 pyinstaller --onefile BalanceSheet.py
 ```
-Alternatively, you could use `thinker` to create a lightweight GUI version of the app, then supress the terminal window with `--console`
+Alternatively, you could use `tkinter` to create a lightweight GUI version of the app, then supress the terminal window with `--console`
 ```
 pyinstaller --onefile --noconsole BalanceSheet.py
 ```